 Funding This study was conducted under the umbrella of the ActiveBrains and the SmarterMove projects supported by the MINECO/FEDER (DEP2013-47540, DEP2016-79512-R, RYC-2011-09011) and the CoCA project supported by the European Union's 2020 research and innovation programme (667302).
 JHM is supported by a grant from the Spanish Ministry of Education, Culture and Sport (FPU15/02645).
-AR is supported by the NIHR Leicester Biomedical Research Centre, and the Collaboration for leadership in Applied Health Research and Care (CLAHRC) East Midlands.
-SS is supported by a Medical Research Council Industrial Strategy Studentship (MR/S502509/1).
+AR is supported by the NIHR Leicester Biomedical Research Centre. and the Collaboration for leadership in Applied Health Research and Care (CLAHRC) East Midlands.
+SS is supported by the French National Research Agency (ANR-19-CE36-0004-01).
+RW is supported by a Medical Research Council Industrial Strategy Studentship (MR/S502509/1).
 Additional funding was obtained from the Andalusian Operational Programme supported with European Regional Development Funds (ERDF in English, FEDER in Spanish, project ref: B-CTS-355-UGR18), the University of Granada, Plan Propio de Investigación 2016, Excellence actions: Units of Excellence; Scientific Excellence Unit on Exercise and Health (UCEES), Junta de Andalucía,